maxfischer2781/cpy2py/README.rst

 * Calls across interpreters are blocking and not threadsafe.

 * Module level settings are not synchronized.
-See issue #7.
+For example, configuration of :py:mod:`logging` is not applied to twinterpreters.
+Use :py:class:`~cpy2py.twinterpreter.group_state.TwinGroupState`.
+See also issue #7.

 * A :py:mod:`weakref` to objects only takes local references into account, not cross-interpreter references.